 There are a variety of reasons why you might need Access Transparency.
 Some examples include:

-- Verifying that Google isn’t accessing your data for any reason except for a valid business reason, such as fixing a fault or attending to your requests.
+- Verifying that Google is accessing your data only for valid business reasons, such as fixing a fault or attending to your requests.

 - Verifying that Google’s staff have not made an error when carrying out your instructions.

 - Verifying and tracking compliance with legal/regulatory obligations.

 - Collecting and analyzing tracked access events through an automated security information and event management (SIEM) tool.